Below you’ll find all of our 2020 RV life updates from the road in one place.

 While in town, we had the added bonus of meeting some family members I’ve wanted to meet for years, the Wyatts!

-We chose to fly out of Las Vegas for our Florida trip so that when we came back to the rig, we’d be coming back closer to where we wanted to explore.
-Plugging in here was almost entirely to protect the rig, keep it close to the southwest area of the US, and to give the cats a cool place to hang out for ten days.
-(Also, flights and RV parks were cheaper out of Las Vegas than where we were before in San Francisco.)
+We chose to fly out of Las Vegas for our Florida trip.
+Plugging in there was almost entirely to protect the rig, keep it close to the US’s southwestern area, and give the cats a cool place to hang out for ten days.
+(Also, flights and RV parks were cheaper out of Las Vegas than where we were back in San Francisco.)

-So, the RV was parked, the cats were introduced to their new sitter, and we then flew to Tampa and spent a night with my parents.
+So, the RV was parked, the cats were introduced to their new sitter, and we took off to Tampa, where we spent a night with my parents.

-We then woke up the following day and took off toward Orlando for what was an epic week of family time!
+Next, we woke up the following morning and took off toward Orlando for what was an epic week of family time!

-This was the period of highs for 2020!
+This trip would have gone down as a 2020 highlight, even without the impending global disturbance.
 This magical week included a day trip to Sea World where we rode all the rides and ate dinner with sharks, feeling like James Bond villains:

 Cheered on our family from Wales, and the rest of the American Cancer Society runners, during their half marathon: